 Businesses large and small need business insurance for many reasons.
 Commercial insurance is one of the most important investments that a business owner can make.
 Business owners purchase insurance policies.
 Which compensate them for financial losses arising out of certain events.

-Protect Your Business from Commercial Risks?
+Protect Your Business with Commercial Insurance from Commercial Risks?

 As a business owner, you know that your company is subject to a certain amount of risk.
 Whether it be the threat of property loss or an employee injury, there are certain risks that are more common than others.
 Although you cant avoid pitfalls and challenges, they can be mitigated with the proper precautions, planning and insurance coverage.
 Here’s a look at some business risks and how you can help minimize the consequences.

 Your business has a lot of physical assets — building, supplies, inventory, equipment, and other property.
 Could you afford to make repairs or rebuild a business after a total loss?

 What to do: Your first line of defense against the negative effects of property theft or damage is property insurance coverage.
 Having the right commercial property insurance ensures that you’ve got support and financial assistance to help you recover quickly.

 If your business experiences a major damage event.
 Then you’re mandatory to temporarily close your doors.
 To ensure that you are not completely derailed it’s important to have a plan in place in case you’re forced to temporarily relocate or close while repairs are made.

 What to do: Consider purchasing business interruption insurance, which is typically part of a business owner’s insurance policy.
 This insurance can replace the income that you lose during a slowdown or shutdown.
 Also, it allows you to continue paying yourself, your employees and cover operating expenses until you are back in business.

 If you have employees, you have a significant amount of business risk.
 Offering your staff comprehensive health and safety training and conducting frequent workplace safety inspections cannot completely eliminate the risk of an employee accident.